jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 observed in January 2022 and is still active.
-In online news media, another digital media campaign comprises over 50 Chinese\-language news websites that support the CCPs stated goal of being the authoritative voice of Chinese media worldwide.
+In online news media, another digital media campaign comprises over 50 Chinese\-language news websites that support the CCP’s stated goal of being the authoritative voice of Chinese media worldwide.
 Based on technical indicators, website registration information, duplicate articles, and